sg-hk/ccq/readme.md

 that's it!

-*note:* you can choose your default database and study list names in config.h, or pass them on through command line flags otherwise
+*note:* you can choose your default database and study list names in config.h.in, or pass them on through command line flags otherwise

 ### misc
 #### dictionaries included